What is Backdoor?

 - FIN8 Updated Sardonic Backdoor to Deliver Noberus Ransomware

-Backdoors can be installed in two parts of your system - software and hardware.
-Now we will look at each option in more detail:
+Backdoors can infiltrate two crucial parts of your system - software and hardware.
+Let's delve into each option for a more comprehensive understanding:

 1. Hardware/Firmware